bartolomej/awesomesearch/src/rw-test/README.md

 ## Cli

+> TIP: provide `--break` flag to stop execution on exception.

 #### 1. Run tests on new repositories

 If you want to execute tests on new repositories, provide a `test.config.json`